Zara (Russian singer): Charity work

 Zara is a member of the supervisory board of the Step Towards Charity Foundation (Saint Petersburg), which helps people (children and adults) in hardships, as well as children with cancer and cerebral palsy.

 Zara also takes part in multiple charity projects by the Answering the Call of the Heart Foundation helping visually impaired children established by pop singer and social activist Diana Gurtskaya.
 Since 2010, the singer performs at the White Cane Annual Charity Festival aiming to support the rehabilitation of visually impaired young children and adults.

 On 22 January 2017, Zara became a special guest at the award ceremony of the X Anniversary We Are Together Festival of Applied Arts presenting the art of children with special needs.
 The event was held by the Moscow Department of Culture and the Cinematographer Foundation for Social Cultural Initiative Development.
 The singer opened the grand ceremony with her song "Faith", gave a speech, and also took part in educational workshops.

 On 13 April 2017, Zara arranged an exhibition of the Festival laureate works "We are together" at UNESCO headquarters.
 She is the Ambassador of the football competition among orphans "Future depends on you", she joined the team of federal ambassadors of the 2018 FIFA World Cup.

 In October 2020, she spoke at an online session for Eurasian region youth in peace building.

 Personal life

 In 2006, Zara divorced her first husband, Sergei Matvienko, allegedly because he wanted her to focus on her family and not her career.

-In 2010, she married Sergei Ivanov.
-They had 2 children: Daniel (born 2010) and Maxim (born 2012).
+In 2010, she married Sergei Ivanov of Saint Petersburg and converted to Russian Orthodoxy.
+They had two children, Daniil (born 2010) and Maxim (born 2012).
 They divorced in 2016.